VectorInstitute/usa-npn-mcp-server/docs/source/user_guide.md

 2. **Mapping**: Generating map of the retrieved data.

-# Learn more about AI and MCP Servers
+# Learn More: AI and MCP Servers

 Large Language Models (LLMs) such as OpenAI's GPT models, Google's Gemini models, Anthropic's Claude models and Meta's (open-source) Llama models have proven powerful in reasoning and generalize well across language and text-based tasks.
 AI Agents result from connecting powerful models to tools, allowing them to interact with the world.
 Adding NPN data query and analysis to the Agent's toolkit is a major goal of this project.